MicrosoftDocs/entra-docs/docs/identity/authentication/howto-mfaserver-deploy-upgrade-pf.md

    3. Go to the User portal install location (for example, C:\inetpub\wwwroot\MultiFactorAuth) and edit the web.config file.
 Copy the values in the appSettings and applicationSettings sections from your original web.config file that was backed up before the upgrade into the new web.config file.
 If the new default virtual directory name was kept when installing the Web Service SDK, change the URL in the applicationSettings section to point to the correct location.
 If any other defaults were changed in the previous web.config file, apply those same changes to the new web.config file.

 > [!NOTE]
-> When upgrading from a version of Azure MFA Server older than 8.0 to 8.0+ that the mobile app web service can be uninstalled after the upgrade
+> When upgrading from a version of Microsoft Entra Multifactor Authentication Server older than 8.0 to 8.0+ that the mobile app web service can be uninstalled after the upgrade

 ## Next steps

-- [Install the users portal](howto-mfaserver-deploy-userportal.md) for the Azure Multi-Factor Authentication Server.
+- [Install the users portal](howto-mfaserver-deploy-userportal.md) for the Microsoft Entra Multifactor Authentication Server.

 - [Configure Windows Authentication](howto-mfaserver-windows.md) for your applications.